-Communications 1 Staff Contact: Ann Quinlan UOC4 HPW3 S2 Corequisite/s: ARCH1102, ARCH1122, BENV1172
+ARCH1142 Communications 1 Staff Contact: Mr Stephen Peter UOC4 HPW3 S2

+Corequisite/s: ARCH1102, ARCH1122, BENV1172

-This foundation course is concerned with developing capabilities in a broad range of communication skills.
-There are three main components, academic practices, social practices, and manual, discipline-specific graphic communication skills.
-Students will develop practical skills in academic thinking, evaluation, writing, reading and investigation.
-They will be introduced to social practices necessary for academic and professional success, such as ethical practices, oral presentations, working collaboratively with others and personal management skills.
-Skills and theories of communication specific to the discipline and profession of architecture are concerned with critical observation, visualisation and representation of design ideas and artifacts.
-Students will develop abilities in fundamental drawing and sketching skills. compositional skills, basic model-making, dry rendering techniques and the application of colour.
+This foundation course is concerned with developing capabilities in a broad range of manual graphic communication skills.
+Theories of communication specific to the discipline and profession of architecture are concerned with critical observation, visualisation and representation of design ideas and artifacts.
+Students will develop abilities in fundamental drawing and sketching skills, compositional skills, basic model-making, dry rendering techniques and the application of colour.
 Students will be introduced to professional drawing conventions such as orthographic, para-line projections and perspective techniques.
 Capabilities in disciplinary specific communication skills will be developed in a series of tutorial exercises and project tasks, supported by a series of lectures.
 Assessable project tasks are designed to complement parallel subject areas so as to maximize relevance and integration of skill development.
-Integral to the assessment process is the requirement that students provide written evaluation and feedback about their own and their peers completed tasks.
-The academic and social practice component of this course is a Corequisite for all courses undertaken by any student in the Bachelor of Architecture program.

-Communications 2 Staff Contact: James McGrath and Desley Luscombe UOC3 HPW3 S1 Prerequisite/s: ARCH1142 Corequisite/s: ARCH1201
+Communications 2 Staff Contact: Mr Stephen Peter UOC4 HPW3 S1 Prerequisite/s: ARCH1142

 Through the application of basic drawing, compositional, modelling and rendering practices developed in Communication One, students will extend their ability in techniques of architectural representation.
 Opportunities will be provided for students to develop skills in model making, using materials such as cardboard, plastics and wood and in rendering techniques, using a selection of media.
-Students will be encouraged to explore different compositional, modeling and media techniques and critique the implications of their application.
+Students will be encouraged to explore different compositional. modeling and media techniques and critique the implications of their application.
 Students will develop basic capabilities in professional drawing production and will be required to demonstrate their understanding of architectural drawing conventions and their application in rendering and presentation techniques.
-A series of well-defined group and individual projects will provide opportunities for students. in tutorial settings, to demonstrate their extended skill and technique development as well as their ability to critique different modes of architectural representation.
+A series of well-defined group and individual projects will provide opportunities for students, in tutorial settings, to demonstrate their extended skill and technique development as well as their ability to critique different modes of architectural representation.
 Integral to the assessment process is the requirement that students provide written evaluation and feedback about their own and their peers completed tasks.

-Computers and Information Technology

-Staff Contact: Jim Plume and Ojars Greste
+Computers and Information Technology Staff Contact: Mr James Plume